 - Start making and receiving calls.
 That's it!

-The specific features you get with a mobile VoIP solution also depends on the app you use.
-However, there are common benefits that you can take advantage of.
+The specific features you get with a mobile softphone also depends on the app you use.
+Here are the common benefits that you can take advantage of with a mobile VoIP solution:

 - Make and receive calls without using up your mobile minutes